jb55/kindlize/README.md

 If you have [mercurial](http://mercurial.selenic.com) installed, clone the source

-    hg clone ssh://hg@bitbucket.org/nye17/kindlize
+    $ hg clone ssh://hg@bitbucket.org/nye17/kindlize

 otherwise you can download tarball from [here](https://bitbucket.org/nye17/kindlize/downloads), then

-    tar zxvf kindlize-0.0.1.tar.gz
+    $ tar zxvf kindlize-0.0.1.tar.gz

 To install,

-    cd kindlize
+    $ cd kindlize
-    python setup.py install
+    $ python setup.py install

 or if you want to install to a specified directory `INSTALLDIR`

-    python setup.py install --prefix=INSTALLDIR
+    $ python setup.py install --prefix=INSTALLDIR

 Workflow
 --------

-It is useful to explain the most common workflow using Kindlize.
-There are three major goals we want to achieve to establish a hassle-free reading
+It is useful to explain the ideal workflow using Kindlize.
+There are three major goals I want to achieve for a hassle-free reading experience:
-experience:

-* Converting the tarball downloaded from arXiv into Kindle-friendly pdf.
+* Converting the tarball downloaded from arXiv into Kindle-friendly pdf given arXiv id.
-* Maintaining a local directory of "kindlized" pdfs among multiple computers.
+* Maintaining a local directory of "kindlized" pdfs among multiple computers (using Dropbox).
 * Synchronizing the Kindle arXiv content to the local directory.

 Kindlize is designed to take care of all three goals with some help from Dropbox (simply by storing your local copy of kindlized pdfs inside your Dropbox directory).

+Before typing `kindlize` on your terminal, you need to configurate Kindlize first.

 Configuration